Quantum-Coherent Thermodynamics: Leaf Typicality via Minimum-Variance Foliation: Leaf typicality: additional numerical tests

 \section{Leaf typicality: additional numerical tests}

-In the main text we presented data supporting the leaf-typicality hypothesis for two representative observables, $\sigma_\ell^z$ and $\sigma_\ell^z\sigma_{\ell+1}^z$.
+In the main text we presented data supporting the (near-strong) leaf-typicality hypothesis for two representative observables, $\sigma_\ell^z$ and $\sigma_\ell^z\sigma_{\ell+1}^z$.
 To address natural concerns about the generality of this test, we report here the corresponding results for the complete set of local observables supported on one site and on two neighboring sites.
+We consider Hamiltonians of the same form as in the main text, i.e.,

-To avoid reproducing the same parameter set, we also modify the Hamiltonian $H_0$ defining the thermal state.
+to avoid reproducing the same parameter set, however, we modify the Hamiltonian $H_0$ defining the thermal state.
 While the main text used a transverse-field Ising point in the ``paramagnetic'' regime, here we consider an Ising point in the ``ferromagnetic'' regime (the quotation marks emphasize that our states are at finite temperature; the labels ``paramagnetic'' and ``ferromagnetic'' refer instead to the zero-temperature phase diagram of $H_0$).
 The data are shown in Figures~\ref{f:ETH0dot25}, \ref{f:ETH0dot75} and \ref{f:ETH1dot75}, which differ only in the temperature of the state.
-As commented in the main text, the data are consistent with leaf typicality, but convergence towards the ETH-like behavior appears to slow down as both the energy incoherence and the thermodynamic entropy decrease.
-The former quantifies the effective size of the leaf, while the latter indicates how close the state lies to the boundary (faces) of the leaf.
+As commented in the main text, the data are consistent with near-strong leaf typicality, but convergence towards the ETH-like behavior appears to slow down as the thermodynamic entropy decreases, i.e., as the state gets closer to the boundaries of the leaf.

-We also demonstrate the breakdown of leaf typicality for integrable dynamics.
+We also demonstrate the breakdown of near-strong leaf typicality for integrable dynamics.
 To this end, we interchange the roles of $H$ and $H_0$: we prepare a thermal state of $H$ and study the foliation induced by the integrable Hamiltonian $H_0$.
-Figure~\ref{f:ETH0dot25int} shows that the typicality diagnostic no longer sharpens with system size, consistent with the presence of additional conserved quantities.
+Figure~\ref{f:ETH0dot25int} shows that the typicality diagnostic no longer sharpens with system size, consistent with the intuitive expectation based on the presence of additional conserved quantities.
+In fact, the underlying mechanism is not as clear-cut as in ETH (i.e., in the commuting leaf), and we leave the explanation of the breakdown of near-strong leaf typicality in the presence of additional conservation laws for future work.